GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 In @fig:active_ssl:results:doa_spectrum_amplif_maps, one can see the consequence of this process on the #doa maps.
-Each row corresponds to a different value for threshold.
+Each row corresponds to a different value for the threshold.
-Qualitatively, a too high #doa-t will lead to lower peaks being left unamplified.
+Qualitatively, a too-high #doa-t will lead to lower peaks being left unamplified.
-However, decreasing this parameter causes larger, oversaturated cones that loose their localization information.
+However, decreasing this parameter causes larger, oversaturated cones that lose their localization information.

 #figure(
   image(